 A: The development of IP is governed by the Consortium Agreement.
-See Section 9.
+See Section 9 of the Guide for Applicants.

 Q: I am just wondering if a 'term-sheet' is required in the application?

 A: No, a term-sheet is not required.